abudaan/push-notification-server/README.md

 ### Push Notification Server

-Simple nodejs server using [express](http://expressjs.com/) webserver that can be used as provider for both [GCM](https://developers.google.com/cloud-messaging/) and [APNs](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html).
+Simple nodejs server using [express](http://expressjs.com/) webserver that can be used as provider of push notifications for both [GCM](https://developers.google.com/cloud-messaging/) and [APNs](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html).

 APNs stands for Apple Push Notification Service and GCM for Google Cloud Messaging.
 These services enable us to send push notifications to Android and/or iOS and WatchOS apps.
 After you have configured and registered your app correctly a 2-way secure connection can be established between your app and the service.